viboes/std-make/doc/proposal/factories/DXXXX_factories.md

 ## v0.3 Take in account comments from the ML

- * Fix some product type and in_place factory issues.
+ * Fix some product type and emplace factories issues.
  * Rename customization point `make` to `make_custom`.
  * Reference N4471 as this proposal would simplify most of this proposal.